-Refunds will be processed and mailed within 30 business days of confirmed drop date.
-All refunds are mailed to the student's address on file with the institution.
+Refunds will be processed and mailed within 45 calendar days of the date the student is determined to be withdrawn from the University.
+Refunds are mailed to the student's address on file with the institution.
 Students must ensure that their information is updated and is accurate.
 The University is not responsible for late or missing refunds if the student has not ensured accuracy of information with the Office of the Registrar.